 Before students flood the halls in the morning, a Student Resource Officer has already entered the school.
-They’ve scaled the halls, checked the door and made sure that those only allowed on campus can enter, ensuring that all students are safe while on campus.
+They’ve scoped out the halls, checked the door and made sure that those only allowed on campus can enter, ensuring that all students are safe while on campus.
 These often overlooked daily tasks are what shield students from danger, while fostering good relationships with the community and law enforcement.

-Students often grow up with these ideas of having the future planned out, but those plans are not always permanent, and for Officer Stephanie Cash, prior to her policing career, thought the same.
+Students often grow up with these ideas of having the future planned out, but those plans are not always permanent, and for Officer Stephanie Cash, prior to her policing career, she thought the same.

 “At first I thought I wanted to go into something like the FBI and then I realized I didn’t want to be shipped around,” Officer Cash said.
 “It was just the thought of being a law enforcement officer as being a good job where we could actually help people.”